About Me

 Pronouns: she/her/hers

 Hi, I’m Sandy — a writer, project manager, and digital specialist based in New York City.
-I currently serve as the Communications and Special Projects Manager at SAGE, the country’s oldest and largest nonprofit dedicated to improving the lives of LGBTQ+ elders.
-In this role, I help manage a range of communications projects and lead cross-functional efforts to streamline workflows across teams.
+I most recently served as the Communications and Special Projects Manager at SAGE, the country’s oldest and largest nonprofit dedicated to improving the lives of LGBTQ+ elders.
+In this role, I helped manage a range of communications projects and lead cross-functional efforts to streamline workflows across teams.
 I’m especially passionate about building systems that help communications teams work more effectively and collaboratively.

 Before joining SAGE, I held communications roles at a number of mission-driven organizations, including Everytown for Gun Safety, PEN America, and WITNESS.
-Across these roles, I’ve led or supported work in website management, digital strategy, email marketing, and social media — often serving as a bridge between communications and programmatic teams.
+Across these roles, I’ve led or supported work in website management, digital strategy, email marketing, social media, and basic graphic design — often serving as a bridge between communications and programmatic teams.
 Since entering the field in 2019, I’ve developed a breadth of experience across digital platforms — and continue to be energized by curiosity, grounded in collaboration, and driven by a belief that strong communication is essential to engaging diverse audiences and delivering ideas with impact.

 I’m a self-directed learner who thrives on observation, iteration, and hands-on practice.
 As an intern at Everytown, I taught myself HTML and CSS using tools like W3Schools and Codecademy, and by digging into the back-end code of web pages and email campaigns to see how things were built.
 I enjoy learning by reverse-engineering systems and figuring out how to apply what I find to new projects.
 That same curiosity has helped me become fluent in a range of project management platforms — including Notion, Airtable, and Microsoft Planner — which I’ve learned to navigate and adapt through hands-on experimentation, team collaboration, and real-world problem-solving.